Exiiro/whatsapp-expense-bot/README.md

 When a user requests to deposit points or redeem a reward, the admin will receive a private message with a prompt to approve or deny the request.
 Based on the admin's decision, the points will be adjusted accordingly.

 ## Disclaimer
 This project is not final and is currently under development.
-NOT WORKING YET!!!.
+NOT FULLY WORKING YET!!!.

 ## License
 This project is licensed under the GPL-3.0 License.